-On Thanksgiving of 2014, we had a group of Kenyans over for dinner.
+In November of 2014, we had a group of Kenyans over for a baby shower.
 Kennedy Mbugua Waireri was one of our guests.
 He was engaged in the gathering as one of the quieter people there, which was not too much out of the ordinary for him.
-He was generally a quiet and friendly person.
+He was generally a quiet, friendly and reflective person.

-Over the first weekend of March, 2015, all alone in his apartment in Vinings, Georgia, Kennedy killed himself with a gun.
+Over the first weekend of March, 2015, all alone in his apartment in the Atlanta suburb of Vinings, Georgia, Kennedy killed himself with a gun.
 His body was found Monday, March 2, 2015.